 Who is eligible to apply for and receive a SIPPRA grant?

+Only State and local governments are eligible to apply for SIPPRA funding.
+SIPPRA defines “State” as each State of the United States, the District of Columbia, each commonwealth, territory or possession of the United States, and each federally recognized Indian tribe.
 “Local Government” means any unit of government within a State, including a—(a) County; (b) Borough; (c) Municipality; (d) City; (e) Town; (f) Township; (g) Parish; (h) Local public authority, including any public housing agency under the United States Housing Act of 1937; (i) Special district; (j) School district; (k) Intrastate district; (l) Council of governments, whether or not incorporated as a nonprofit corporation under State law; and (m) Any other agency or instrumentality of a multi-, regional, or intra-State or local government.
 See 2 CFR § 200.64.

 Can an eligible applicant submit more than one application under this program?